 For the modulus, we use the distance formula (Pythagoras):

-Note: Time permitting, it may be a wise idea in your exam to check that your polar form is correct by evaluating the cos and sin and checking that it simplifies back into the Cartesian form – but be careful to score out your check, in case the marker isn't sure that you knew where to stop!
+Note 1: Time permitting, it may be a good idea in your exam to check that your polar form is correct by evaluating each trig expression and checking that it simplifies back into the Cartesian form – but be careful to score out your check, or otherwise make it very clear what your final answer is, in case the marker isn't sure that you knew where to stop!

 Example 10 (non-calculator)